Domestic violence awareness month encourages a victim to speak out

 The Liberal Area Rape Crisis and Domestic Violence and Stalking center’s goal is to share information to the six different counties they serve and help those needing help.

 They said the need is great.
-Last year 25 people were killed in Kansas due to domestic violence.
+Last yea, 25 people were killed in Kansas due to domestic violence.

 They have displays all throughout town to raise awareness.
 Businesses are holding dinners and hanging up posters to get the word out.